-Residents and fellows in training, who are not moonlighting outside of their training program, must have their history and physical examinations, progress notes, operative notes, and operative reports cosigned within one calendar day by the attending physician, or their physician designee.
-They must also have their discharge summaries cosigned by the discharging physician, or their physician designee, within forty-eight (48) hours after discharge of the patient.
-If the attending physician enters his/her own independent note, there is no need to cosign the resident's or fellow's progress note for that day.
+Residents and fellows in training, who are not moonlighting outside of their training program, must have their history and physical examinations, progress notes, and operative/procedure reports cosigned within one calendar day by the attending physician.
+They must also have their discharge summaries cosigned by the discharging physician, within forty-eight (48) hours after discharge of the patient.